The process of alcohol metabolism is a complex one.

 Drinking water and coffee can help slow the absorption of alcohol and sober you up, but the alcohol still must be metabolised eventually.

 Any promises of speedy alcohol removal from the body are myths.

 - Any amount of alcohol in the system can be considered intoxication if you have an accident.

 - Any amount of alcohol can also affect your ability to operate a vehicle safely.

 Acceptable alcohol intoxication levels vary by country.
 In the Republic of Ireland, the limit is a BAC of 0.05.

 For reference, if you drank two 125mL glasses of wine or 2 pints of beer, it would put you just over the 0.05 limit.

 Remember, it takes about one hour for your body to process a unit of alcohol.
 You can refer back to the unit calculator if you feel unsure.

-If you find that you are frequently asking yourself if you are safe to drive, or if you have alcohol in your system, you may have a problem with substance abuse.
+If you are frequently asking yourself if you are safe to drive or if you have alcohol in your system, you may have a problem with substance abuse.